shemian/Akan-names/README.md

 You may also want to track the master branch for easy pull/push git config branch.master.merge refs/heads/master git config branch.master.remote origin

+  # Technologies used
+  In this project we've used several technologies
+       1.css
+       2.html
+       3.bootstrap
+       4.js console